 Above: A work studio faces the house in Sheila Jack’s garden in Hammersmith, London.

-“When we added my husband’s garden studio we needed to create a pathway to it,” explains Sheila of the garden’s current layout.
+“When we installed my husband’s garden studio, we needed to create a pathway to it,” explains Sheila of the garden’s layout.
 “Our children were beyond the need for lawn, so there was scope to include more planting.”

 Photograph by Sheila Jack.